Mo Abudu: Early life

 Mo Abudu was born in Hammersmith, West London.
 Her father was an engineer and her mother was a caterer.
 She is of Yoruba ethnicity.
 Her family roots are in Ondo Town, southwest Nigeria.
 She is the eldest of three sisters in the family.
-Mosunmola Abudu moved to Nigeria when she was 7 years old to live with her grandparents, and returned to England at the age of 11.
+Abudu moved to Nigeria when she was 7 years old to live with her grandparents, and returned to England at the age of 11.

 Education

 She attended the Ridgeway School, MidKent College, and West Kent College.
-She has a Master's degree in Human Resource Management from the University of Westminster in London.
-Abudu is currently a member of the British Psychological Society with qualifications in occupational and personality testing.
+She has a master's degree in Human Resource Management from the University of Westminster in London.
+Abudu is currently a member of the British Psychological Society, with qualifications in occupational and personality testing.
 In 2014, she received an honorary Doctor of Humane Letters (honoris causa) from Babcock University.
-Abudu was awarded by the University of Westminster with an honorary doctorate degree of Doctor of Arts in 2018 in recognition of her contributions to the broadcasting industry in Nigeria.
+The University of Westminster gave her an honorary Doctor of Arts degree in 2018 in recognition of her contributions to the broadcasting industry in Nigeria.

 Career

-At the age 19, Mo Abudu was selected to be the brand ambassador for AVON Cosmetics for the African market.
+At age 19, Abudu was selected to be the brand ambassador for Avon Cosmetics for the African market.

-Abudu started her professional career as a recruitment consultant in 1987 with the Atlas Recruitment Consultancy firm in the UK, from where she moved to Starform Group in 1990.
-She returned to Nigeria in 1993 and was head-hunted by Arthur Andersen to head the Human Resources and Training for oil company, ExxonMobil.
+She is the former head of Human Resources and Training for ExxonMobil.
 She is the founder of Vic Lawrence & Associates Limited.
 She also conceived the Protea Hotel, Oakwood Park.
-She went on to create, produce and present Moments with Mo, later founded EbonyLife Television, a lifestyle network.
+She went on to create, produce and present Moments with Mo, and later founded EbonyLife Television, a lifestyle network.